 Being a mix of woolly and abrasive textures, neutrinos carry footprints of what they have most recently been in contact with.
 Neutrinos that have recently been in contact with a woolly particle will be more abrasive than average.
 Conversely, a neutrino that has recently been in contact with an abrasive particle is more woolly than average.
 The more abrasive or woolly an assembly is, the bigger and more pronounced are the footprints left on neutrinos after collisions.
 Note that only neutrinos have this property.
 Woolly particles remain woolly, no matter what.
 The same goes for abrasive particles.

-This is why neutrinos come in different charges and charge intensities, while protons, electrons and photons don’t.
+This is why neutrinos come in various charges and charge intensities, while protons, electrons and photons don’t.

 < Fundamentals ———— | ———— The aether >